Аргентинское гражданство без ВНЖ

 Is there a requirement of permanent residency as a pre-requisite for citizenship?

 This requirement was abolished in 1984 for citizenship because the legal resident is the second class citizen of a dictatorship.
 Citizenship and residency are governed by two legal systems that work in parallel.
 You can choose between the two because citizenship based on possession rights is secular while legal residency has an historical religious background.

 Does working “under the table” fulfil the “honest way of living” requirement of the citizenship law?

 Yes.
 This may seem surprising because it is one of the most frustrating problems that foreigners face when obtaining residency.
 Similar to Migraciones, federal judges request that you work legally (trabajo en blanco), as proven by a salary receipt, a CUIT or CUIL number, or a receipt of payment of taxes as a freelancer, for example.
 However, this is impossible to show if you do not already have legal residency.
 Dr. Rubilar contested the application of this requirement for obtaining citizenship, and met with success on appeal on March at the Federal Chamber of Capital Federal, Buenos Aires.
 The judges determined that working “under the table” qualifies as an “honest way of living” as required by Ley 346.
 The applicant only has to show proof of income and that the work is honest because when argentines talks about working "en negro" this means the work os slaves that always was allowed because they used to save money to buy their freedom being this the difference between catholic and protestant slavery.

 What documentation do I need?

 It depends.
 If you apply based on staying in Argentina for 2 continuous years (rather than an Argentine spouse or children), you will need:

 a) any one of a DNI, CI, passport, or birth certificate;

-b) certificate of your address (obtained from the police); and
+b) certificate of your address (obtained from the police) is optional; and

 c) evidence of your honest way of living (varies widely from case to case).